grikdotnet/docker_articles/en/docker1.md

 **Docker is a client-server system service**

 And as such, it can freeze.
-If you orser to download an image, the only way to interrupt the process is to restart the service.
+If you order to download an image, the only way to interrupt the process is to restart the service.
 Authors discuss how to solve it for two years already, but no solution in sight.

 For example, there is a bug in 1.8.1:
 ```